Genentech/midasHLA/README.md

 ### Package performance

-Package performance can be easly checked by pushing to `benchmark_midas` branch.
-There is a job in `.github/workflows` that run simple benchmarking scripts located in `inst/benchmark`.
+Package performance can be checked using scripts located in `inst/benchmark`.
 Briefly, we used GNU's `time` (`/usr/bin/time -v`) to measure time and memory consumption of data transformation and 2 workflows.
 All tests include loading package and reading in input files steps.
 Look into `inst/benchmark/*` for more details.

-Benchmarking results can then be found in the GitHub Action report, somewhere towards the end of it.

 ## Citing
 Maciej Migdal, Dan Fu Ruan, William F. Forrest, Amir Horowitz, Christian Hammer.